Dr-Cable/Iphone-3G-Louie/README.md

 # Iphone-3G-Louie

-iPhone 3G for armv6 hardware.
+iPhone 3G APP for armv6 hardware.

 Main purpose of this App is the communication between iPhone and Arduino with serial communication.